 We’ve all been there – “Please complete this form and return it when you are done.”
 It’s a hassle for the patient, and it’s an even bigger hassle for the person who has to enter all of that data into a computer.
 The iPad lessens the time requirement on each end and allows for an easier way to update patient information.

 On the opposite end of the visit, iPads allow care facilities to quickly collect patient feedback to improve processes and overall guest satisfaction.
 The good news for hospitals is that using tablets for patient satisfaction surveys also qualifies for meaningful use funding.

 Similar to the check-in process, the ability to store patient information digitally on a mobile device allows a doctor to be much more efficient. iPads allow for patient information to be easily accessed without the hassle of thumbing through papers and decoding handwriting.
-Critical patient information such as current medication lists become readily available, allowing for quicker decision making regarding treatment options.
+Critical patient information such as current medication lists becomes readily available, allowing for quicker decision-making regarding treatment options.